 Constance Applebee, who introduced field hockey to the United States, was born in Essex, England in 1873.
 While attending Harvard for a summer course in 1901, she demonstrated field hockey during a class discussion of exercise for women.
 She returned every fall for the following three years to teach hockey at women's colleges, including Bryn Mawr.

-In 1904 she became director of outdoor sports at Bryn Mawr and in 1906 she became director of physical education, in 1909 opening the college's health department.
+In 1904, she became director of outdoor sports at Bryn Mawr, and in 1906 she became director of physical education.
+She was responsible for opening the college's health department, which began in 1909.
 She also singlehandedly made Philadelphia the field hockey capital of the US and founded a hockey camp in the Poconos.

-Applebee officially left the faculty of Bryn Mawr in 1928, but continued to coach at the college off and on until the age of 97.
+Applebee officially left the faculty of Bryn Mawr in 1928 due to the declining health of her longterm partner, Mary Warren Taylor.
+Taylor also worked at Bryn Mawr College as the Secretary for the Health Department.
+Applebee continued to coach at the college off and on until the age of 97.
 In 1978 she received a national award from the Association of Girls and Women in Sport, and in January 1980 received the award of merit from the Association of Intercollegiate Athletics for Women.
 She died in 1981 at the age of 107.

 Constance Applebee introduced the sport of field hockey to the US and was for many years the director of physical education at Bryn Mawr College.
 Her papers occupy ten boxes and contain miscellaneous correspondence, memorabilia, sports programs, and publications that probably belonged to her